-13. Monday Apr.
-25
+13. Monday Dec.
+5

-- A. Finish Revelation (if needed)
+A. Finish Revelation (if needed)

-- B. Review for the Final Celebration of Learning

-- C. Making Sense of the Whole
+- B. Review for the Final Celebration of Learning - C. Making Sense of the Whole

-FINAL CELEBRATION OF LEARNING (final exam) takes place in the classroom on the scheduled day according to the university's final exam schedule: MONDAY MAY 2, 2022 at 1:30pm (note: according to university policy, you cannot reschedule your final exam unless you have three final exams scheduled for the same day [not even if your parents bought airline tickets for you before they knew your finals schedule!]).
+FINAL CELEBRATION OF LEARNING (final exam) takes place in the classroom on the scheduled day according to the university's final exam schedule: WEDNESDAY DEC.
+14, 2022 at 1:30pm (note: according to university policy, you cannot reschedule your final exam unless you have three final exams scheduled for the same day [not even if your parents bought airline tickets for you before they knew your finals schedule!]).
+Note: the final exam will NOT be open-book or open-notes.
+It will be a traditional exam.